 We are obliged to be good stewards of God’s creation, for which we will give an account.
 Yet to neglect the fundamental root cause and to attempt only to address the symptoms is a grave error.
 We have the symptoms because all of creation is trying to tell us that it is gravely sick as a result of mankind’s persistence in evil.
 Modern science through rejecting spiritual realities (something unheard of in the ancient world) has only severely limited its vision.
 Despite our many great advancements, we have become more ignorant than many of the ancients.
 The fact that we moderns can acutely describe and identify the physical workings of most phenomenon in our world does not mean that we understand the essential causes.
 Modern science can only observe the symptoms.

 The physical world is moved by the spiritual.
 Currently, our world seems to be boiling.
 At this moment creation is desperately striving to communicate with mankind.
 Yet, we disregard its pleading voice.
 After all, we can scientifically explain all these events!
 How blind and deaf we moderns have become.

 How self-confident in our own narrow and restricted view.

 Creation is mercifully warning us (ultimately God via creation) through its various tumultuous events.
-Every “disaster” is but a plea of nature to humanity.
+Every “disaster” is but a plea of nature to humanity – Repent!.
 Will we listen?
 Do we have ears to hear?
 Or are we so in love with our sin, so set on our rebellion that we are even willing to destroy the world?
 Will we fail to see the parallel between society’s growing desire to normalize and justify various sinful behaviors and the rise of natural catastrophes in the world?
-Or will we, as the book of Revelation says, simply see and endure these signs of nature and continue to blaspheme God (cf. Rev. 16:21)?
+Or will we only, as the book of Revelation says, see and endure these signs of nature and continue to blaspheme God (cf. Rev. 16:21)?